How to limit the risks of investing

 Investing offers potentially higher returns than saving, but it also comes with risks.
 What can you do to avoid risk?

 1. Think about what type of investor you are

 Completely risk-free investing doesn’t exist.
 The rule is: the more risk you take, the higher the potential return can be.
 That’s why it is a good idea to take a moment to reflect on what type of investor you are, before you dive headfirst into investing.
 Think about what kind of return you want to achieve and in which time frame—and whether that is realistic.
 It’s also critical to consider how much risk you are willing and able to take in the years ahead.

 2. Spread your investments across different shares and bonds

-Investing all your money in one product, market or sector is especially risky.
-Whether you are a rookie investor or the American business magnate and investor Warren Buffet: spreading is the Holy Grail of every investor.
-Does that mean your only option is to purchase thousands of different shares and/or bonds?
+Investing all your money in one product, market or sector is extremely risky.
+Whether you are a beginner or American super-investor Warren Buffet—diversification is the holy grail.
+But is buying thousands of different shares and/or bonds the only answer?
 No, not at all.
-Investment funds offer the ideal solution to this problem.
-A fund is a basket containing dozens or even hundreds of different stocks or bonds.
+Investment funds* offer the perfect solution because they offer a basket of tens or even hundreds of different shares and/or bonds in one fund.

-Apart from equity funds and bond funds, there are mixed funds as well.
-These invest partly in stocks and partly in bonds.
-Another interesting way to spread your investments!
+In addition to equity and bond funds, there are also mixed funds.
+They invest partly in shares and partly in bonds.
+They’re another interesting way to diversify your investments!

-It does not make sense to keep going in and out of the stock market: you run the risk of missing out on returns and a large number of transactions costs money.
-In addition, nobody can predict what markets will do in the short term.
+Repeatedly entering and exiting the stock market is never a good idea: you run the risk of missing out on returns and multiple transactions cost money.
+Moreover, nobody can predict what the stock market will do in the short term.